Invitation to Play

 During my spiritual quest, I learned that Sri Ramana Maharshi (an Indian sage who suddenly recognized true Self at the age of sixteen) used the analogy of an electric fan–rotating again, after having been switched off–to refer to the return appearance of egoic behaviour and perspective.
 Mooji, who is a noted speaker and author of books about non duality, refers to the same phenomena by stating that “the tail of the snake is still in the room.”

 Language is a major obstacle in the discussion of Truth (in fact, it’s impossible to relate it via words); but most Beings who have recognized their essential nature would probably agree that the realization of true Self (a “person” never becomes enlightened) is not without its setbacks.
 Habitual ways of behaving in the world often surprise us when we are least aware.
 Knowing when/if the “tail of the snake” is back in the room can make a tremendous difference in the quality of our life experience.
-With the goal of improving our collective experience, I offer the following partial list of signs to help you recognize if the tail of the snake has reappeared:
+The following is a partial list of signs that indicate that the tail of the snake has reappeared:

 • Selfishness.